 Connectivity

-- API libraries for custom connectors creation
+- API libraries for custom connector creation

 - Integration with business intelligence and analytics software, including big data analytics and ML tools